-According to Check Point Research (CPR), it recently discovered that in the last few months, many application developers have left their data and millions of users’ private information exposed by not following best practices when configuring and integrating third party cloud-services into their applications.
+Check Point Research (CPR) recently discovered that in the last few months, many application developers had left their data and millions of users’ private information exposed by not following best practices when configuring and integrating third party cloud-services into their applications.

-The misconfiguration put users’ personal data and developers’ internal resources, such as access to update mechanisms, storage, and more, at risk, the report said.
+The report said that misconfiguration put users’ personal data and developers’ internal resources, such as access to update mechanisms, storage, and more, at risk.

 Personal data includes emails, chat messages, location, passwords and photos, which, in the hands of malicious actors, could lead to fraud, identity theft and service swipes.